axelarnetwork/axelar-core/README.md

+⚠️⚠️⚠️ **THIS IS A WORK IN PROGRESS** ⚠️⚠️⚠️

 # axelar-core

 The axelar-core app based on the Cosmos SDK is the main application of the axelar network.
-This repository is used to build the necessary binaries and docker image to run a core validator.
-See the axelarnetwork/axelarate repo for instructions to run a node.
+This repository is used to build the necessary binaries and docker image to run a core node.

 ## Prerequisites for building binaries and docker images